recaptime-dev/hackclub-leeksbot/docs/meta/project-maintainers.md

 # Project maintainers

-The following people are responsible for maintaining the Hack Club Leeks Slack app source code and going through the leek review queue:
+The following people are responsible for maintaining the Hack Club Leeks Slack app source code and going through the leek flags review queue in Slack:

 * [Andrei Jiroh Halili](htttps://mau.dev/ajhalili2006) - lead maintainer
   * Hack Club Slack handle: `ajhalili2006` (ID: `U07CAPBB9B5`)
   * Hack Clubber since Arcade 2024, also SABDFL and Open-source Dev at RecapTime.dev
-  * GPG keys for CoC reports ans security vunlerabilities: `4D5E631758CB9CC45941B1CE67BFC91B3DA12BE8` / `A715100E58CF60500EE159652F384539C700B263`
+  * GPG keys for CoC/abuse reports and security vunlerabilities: `4D5E631758CB9CC45941B1CE67BFC91B3DA12BE8` / `A715100E58CF60500EE159652F384539C700B263`

 ## Adding yourself to the list

-To request to be a maintainer, use the following template when appending the list above:
+To request to be a maintainer (or if you're currently part of the review queue team), use the following template when appending the list above:

 ```md
 * [Your name here](link to your website or code forge profile)